george-downer40/dish-and-spill/README.md

 A newsletter sign up option to allow users to subscribe and keep up to date with menu changes, community events and offers.

 ## Typography & Color Scheme
-Will complete when colors and fonts chosen.
+Will complete when colors and fonts choose.

 ## Wireframes
 Link to wireframes designed in Balsamiq